-Paul Nutt, a leading decision-making researcher – Only 15% of the case studies saw decision-makers actively try and seek-out new options than what were available at the outset.
+Paul Nutt, a leading decision-making researcher – Only 15% of the case studies saw decision-makers actively seek out new options than what was available at the outset.
 Only 29% of organizational decisions contemplated more than one alternative.
 (From Farsighted by Steve Johnson)

 When presented with a single choice, ask for more.
 What are we forgetting?
-Ask for the choices that were eliminated from consideration.
-However, the most important requirement is not the choice of action but expanding the forecast choices.
-Investment choices are limited because the environmental choices are limited.
+Ask for the options that were eliminated from consideration.
+However, the essential requirement is not the choice of action but expanding the forecast choices.
+Investment choices are limited because environmental options are limited.
 Ask for alternative realities.
 For example, if we believe that the Fed will not raise rates in 2019, there is a limited set of choices for action.
-If you accept that there can be alternative realities where the Fed may act to raise rates, albeit unlikely, the investment choices are greater and more complex.
-The set of choices is a function of the set of assumptions used.
-Change assumptions and choices change.
-Ask for different assumptions and see if choices change.
-Along with increasing the choices is a requirement to handicap their likelihood.
-More alternatives are good, but the likelihoods of alternatives are not the same.
+If you accept that alternative realities exist where the Fed may act to raise rates, albeit unlikely, the investment choices are more complex.
+The set of options is a function of the group of assumptions used.
+Change beliefs and intentions change.
+Ask for different assumptions and see if preferences change.
+Along with increasing the options is a requirement to handicap their likelihood.
+More alternatives are good, but the chances of other possibilities differ.

-Increasing choices goes back to basics – look for alternatives and weight them by their probability of success.
-Increase choices of forecasts and increase choices of action.
-Map a set of forecasts into a set of actions.
+Increasing choices go back to basics – look for alternatives and weigh them by their probability of success.
+Next, increase choices of forecasts and increase options of action.
+Finally, map a set of projections into a set of steps.